inklang/inklang/README.md

 ## Warnings

-Hold on !
-This is a huge work in progress where features and supported target languages depends on expectations from LiterateInk librairies.
+**Hold on !** This is a huge work in progress where features and supported languages depending on expectations from Literate.
+This may change after the first major release.

-This language is not really meant to be used outside of LiterateInk.
-For now, we’re only interested in translating to JavaScript, Kotlin and Swift.
+For now, we’re only interested in translating to JavaScript and Kotlin but Swift support should come soon.

 ## Motivation

-At LiterateInk, we want to support multiple languages to provide support for all platforms.
+At [LiterateInk](https://literate.ink), we're writing librairies targetting multiple languages to provide support for most platforms.

-We notably need a JS version for [Papillon](https://github.com/PapillonApp/Papillon), a Kotlin version for our Literate app on Android and a Swift version for our Literate app on iOS !
+For example, we absolutely need a JavaScript version for [Papillon](https://papillon.bzh), a Kotlin version for [Literate Android](https://github.com/LiterateInk/LiterateAndroid) and a Swift version for [Literate iOS](https://github.com/LiterateInk/LiterateIOS).

-Before, we had a Rust structure with `uniffi-rs` for Kotlin and Swift, and `wasm-bindgen` for the WASM (so basically JS)
+Before, we had a Rust structure with [`uniffi-rs`](https://github.com/mozilla/uniffi-rs) for Kotlin and Swift paired with `wasm-bindgen` to provide JavaScript bindings through WASM.

-We ran into an issue where React Native was **NOT supporting WASM**, and even plugins to support it were doing nothing.
-To prevent this, we decided to move on and rewrite the library to JS for Papillon users.
-Was not really fun to do since we had to manage multiple codebases at once now, literally the issue we tried to prevent by doing this all architecture…
+We ran into an issue where [React Native](https://github.com/facebook/react-native) was **NOT supporting WASM**, and even plugins to support it were doing nothing.
+To prevent this, we decided to move on and rewrite the library to JavaScript for Papillon.
+It was not a really fun process since we had to manage multiple codebases at once.

 ## What is inklang ?